List of Power Rangers Lost Galaxy characters

 Power Rangers Lost Galaxy is an American television series and the seventh season of the Power Rangers franchise, based on the Super Sentai series Seijuu Sentai Gingaman.
-The series was written by Judd Lynn and aired for 45 episodes on Fox Kids from February 6 to December 18, 1999.
+The series aired for 45 episodes on Fox Kids from February 6 to December 18, 1999.

 Galaxy Power Rangers

 The Galaxy Power Rangers gain their powers through use of the Quasar Sabers - five ancient swords that were discovered on the planet Mirinoi.
 At the beginning of the series, the Quasar Sabers are pulled from a block of stone (mirroring the legend of Excalibur), thus highlighting the youths as the modern-day chosen wielders of the weapons (that is, with the exception of Leo Corbett, whose Saber is given to him by his brother Mike).

 The Rangers protect the space colony Terra Venture from the alien villains Scorpius, Trakeena and Deviot.
 This was the first (and so far only) incarnation of Power Rangers that did not have some connection to Earth, save that they depart Earth in the first episode.

 The Lost Galaxy Rangers make a cameo in the footage in Power Rangers Beast Morphers.